GradeSQL: Test-Time Inference with Outcome Reward Models for Text-to-SQL Generation from Large Language Models: Introduction

-To address this gap, recent work has looked beyond surface-level heuristics toward methods that explicitly evaluate the semantic quality of candidate outputs.
+To address this gap, in this work we look beyond surface-level heuristics toward methods that explicitly assess the semantic quality of candidate outputs.
 In particular, the Reinforcement Learning (RL) community has proposed Outcome Reward Models (ORMs), which assign fine-grained semantic correctness scores to candidate outputs~\cite{DBLP:conf/acl/ZhangZWZLYLZL25}.
 When used as reward functions in RL loops, ORMs improve the alignment between model predictions and user intent~\cite{DBLP:journals/corr/abs-2403-04642}, highlighting their potential as principled verifiers of model output.
 This naturally raises the question: \emph{can ORMs also enhance test-time inference strategies?} In particular, integrating ORMs into BoN offers a way to move beyond frequency- or execution-based heuristics, enabling candidate selection grounded in semantic correctness.
-Although BoN and Maj have already been applied to Text-to-SQL~\cite{DBLP:journals/corr/abs-2503-02240}, the use of ORMs in test-time inference remains largely unexplored, hindered by the scarcity of reward-labeled data and the absence of clear methodological guidelines.
+Although BoN and Maj have already been applied to Text-to-SQL~\cite{DBLP:journals/pvldb/LiWZHZJWZCSCL25}, the use of ORMs in test-time inference remains largely unexplored, hindered by the scarcity of reward-labeled data and the absence of clear methodological guidelines.
 Moreover, no systematic evaluation has yet compared ORM-guided selection with traditional test-time compute strategies, leaving open the potential of ORMs as a more robust heuristic for BoN.

-To address these limitations, this study presents a comprehensive evaluation of BoN guided by ORMs, comparing it against execution-based BoN and Maj.
-We further introduce a scalable data synthesis framework tailored to the training requirements of ORMs in the Text-to-SQL setting.
-This framework automates data generation to mitigate data scarcity and enables training of task-specific ORMs, paving the way for their broader adoption in this domain.
+To address these limitations, we first introduce a scalable data synthesis framework tailored for Outcome Reward Models in the Text-to-SQL setting, which automates data generation to mitigate data scarcity and enables the development of task-specific ORMs.
+Building on this foundation, we present a comprehensive evaluation of ORM-guided Best-of-$N$, benchmarking it against execution-based BoN and Majority Voting.